 4. BUDGET AIRLINE ADD-ONS

-Well, if I’m totally honest, I have a love/hate relationship with them.
+I have a love/hate relationship with budget airlines.
+Who doesn’t?

 RyanAir, Vueling and EasyJet have facilitated my travel through Europe at ridiculously cheap rates.

-It’s easy to find the flight deal of your dreams but then proceed to add premium space upgrades, charges for checked baggage, seat selection and priority boarding why??!
+It’s easy to find the flight deal of your dreams but then proceed to add premium space upgrades, charges for checked baggage, seat selection and priority boarding.

 That’s not even taking into account in-flight purchases like food, drinks, wifi and entertainment!